xmake-io/xmake-docs/guide/installation.md

 ### Root installation

 Xmake is not recommended for root installation, because this is very insecure.
-If the user has to download the root, if the prompt xmake fails to run, please pass the `--root` parameter as prompted or set `XMAKE_ROOT=y`.
+If the user has to download the root, if the prompt Xmake fails to run, please pass the `--root` parameter as prompted or set `XMAKE_ROOT=y`.
 The environment variable is forcibly enabled, provided that the user needs to pay attention to the risk of incorrect operating system file files under root.

 ### Dependency issues

 1. If you encounter problems with readline, please install readline-devel or libreadline-dev dependencies.
 This is optional.
 It is only needed when the `xmake lua` command executes REPL.
-2. If you want to speed up compilation, you can install ccache, xmake will automatically detect and use, which is also optional.
+2. If you want to speed up compilation, you can install ccache, Xmake will automatically detect and use, which is also optional.

 ## Other installation methods